-Congenital Ichthyosis Multigene Panel
+Congenital Ichthyosis Multigene Panels

-- I. Multigene panel analysis to establish or confirm a diagnosis of congenital ichthyosis (81405, 81479, 81252) is considered medically necessary when:
+- I. Multigene panel analysis to establish or confirm a diagnosis of congenital ichthyosis (81405, 81479) is considered medically necessary when:

 - A. The member/enrollee has scaly skin with or without a history of harlequin ichthyosis, collodion membrane, or thick, hyperkeratotic skin, AND

 - B. One or more of the following:

 - 1. Ectropion (eversion of eyelids), OR

 - 2. Eclabium (eversion of lips), OR

 - 3. Scarring alopecia, OR

-- 4. Palmar and/or plantar hyperkeratosis, OR - 5.
-Erythroderma (red skin), AND - C. The panel includes, at a minimum, the following genes: ABCA12, SLC27A4, and TGM1. - II.
-Multigene panel analysis to establish or confirm a diagnosis of congenital ichthyosis (81405, 81479, 81252) is considered investigational for all other indications.
+- 4. Palmar and/or plantar hyperkeratosis, OR

+- 5. Erythroderma (red skin).

+- II.
+Multigene panel analysis to establish or confirm a diagnosis of congenital ichthyosis (81405, 81479) is considered investigational for all other indications.